AzureDoom/Hytale-Gradle-Plugin/README.md

 - Requires Java 25+
 - `release` is the default patchline
 - The plugin applies the `java` plugin automatically
-- The plugin applies the `idea` plugin to support IDE source attachment
+- The plugin does not apply the `idea` plugin automatically
+- If the `idea` plugin is present, IDEA integration is wired automatically
+- You can always run `prepareDecompiledSourcesForIde` directly for source generation